 Figure 4.
 These photographs were taken under the same light intensity to capture genetic color differences among the fine fescues: (A) strong creeping red fescue, (B) slender creeping red fescue, (C) Chewings fescue and (D) hard fescue.
 Photos by Ross Braun

 Growth habit and genetic color characteristics are slightly different among the fine fescues (Table 1, Figure 4).
-All five grasses have very fine leaf texture (narrow leaf width), which can help these be easily distinguished from other turfgrass species but is problematic when trying to identifying one fine fescue taxa from another.
+All five grasses have very fine leaf texture (narrow leaf width), which can help them be easily distinguished from other turfgrass species but is problematic when trying to identifying one fine fescue taxa from another.

 These fine fescues can be distinguished from one another — although it’s a difficult task — by their morphology and other methods.
 See our article in Crop Science (6) for more information.
 Regardless of the difficulty of differentiating among these turfgrasses, recognizing the differences in growth, performance, production, establishment, management, pest tolerance and stress tolerance of fine fescue taxa will help golf course superintendents understand the weaknesses and strengths of each fine fescue, which will enhance sustainability.
 We will present more on these unique differences in future issues of GCM in 2020.